symfony/symfony-docs/components/asset/introduction.rst

   asset.
 When using the Asset component, you can group assets in packages to avoid repeating the common part of their path;
 * **Versioning is difficult**: it has to be custom managed for each application.
-Adding a version to the asset URLs is essential for some applications because it allows to control how the assets are cached.
-The Asset component allows to define different versioning strategies for each package;
+Adding a version (e.g. ``main.css?v=5``) to the asset URLs is essential for some applications because it allows you to control how the assets are cached.
+The Asset component allows you to define different versioning strategies for each package;
 * **Moving assets location** is cumbersome and error-prone: it requires you to carefully update the URLs of all assets included in all templates.
 The Asset component allows to move assets effortlessly just by changing the base path value associated with the package of assets;
-* **It's nearly impossible to use multiple CDNs**: this technique requires to change the URL of the asset randomly for each request.
+* **It's nearly impossible to use multiple CDNs**: this technique requires you to change the URL of the asset randomly for each request.
 The Asset component provides out-of-the-box support for any number of multiple CDNs, both regular (``http://``) and secure (``https://``).